 If a boarding house tenant and owner are unable to resolve a complaint or dispute, the Residential Tenancy Commissioner can help both parties to resolve the issue.
 You can contact the Commissioner’s office for information.
 If an agreement cannot be reached, the Commissioner can make an order, which a Magistrate can enforce.
 This means you can be fined for not complying with an order.

-Statement of key terms
+Statement of key terms for boarding houses

 A boarding house should have a statement of key terms, which sets out the basic rights and responsibilities of the owner and tenant.